mickfuzz/dyne_docs/src/terminal/docs/37-regular-expressions.md

 remember that it is really a separate language from the shell metacharacters.

-Now we can see how to find both \"color\" and \"colour\" in one search.
+Now we can see how to find both "color" and "colour" in one search.
-We want either zero or 1 \"u\", so we specify:
+We want either zero or 1 "u", so we specify:

     $ egrep 'colou?r' color_file
     Primary colors blue and red make the color magenta